Multimodal Interaction Specifications and Notes

 Emotion Markup Language (EmotionML) 1.0

-EmotionML will provide representations of emotions and related states for technological applications.
+EmotionML provides representations of emotions and related states for technological applications.
 As the web is becoming ubiquitous, interactive, and multimodal, technology needs to deal increasingly with human factors, including emotions.
 The language is conceived as a "plug-in" language suitable for use in three different areas: (1) manual annotation of data; (2) automatic recognition of emotion-related states from user behavior; and (3) generation of emotion-related system behavior.

 Working Group Notes